Healthy Homes Assessment Ngaio

 Home Assessments Ngaio for Rental Properties

-There are a myriad of concerns to look over during a house review to determine if your rental property is in compliance with the requirements of the Healthy Homes Standard.
-There are a few examples:
+There are numerous concerns to check when conducting an house evaluation to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
+The most common are:

-The consequences of not having an Healthy Home in accordance with lawful Residential Tenancies Act and consequently falling on the wrong side of the tenant services ruling could be significant for property managers and landlords.
-For professional advice, call today to book your rental properties house evaluation.
+The repercussions of not having an Healthy home in relation to regulations under the Residential Tenancies Act and consequently falling on the wrong side of an tenant services ruling can be extremely costly for landlords and property managers.
+For specialist advice get in touch today to book your rental properties house assessment.

 home assessments for rental properties